makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 - Expansion of Parameter Documentation for Liquidations 2.0 and RWA terms.
 - Adding educational content to the [MIPs Portal](https://mips.makerdao.com/).

-We plan to work with the Content Productions Core Unit to create high-quality educational materials that are visually inviting and easy to engage with for newer users.
+We plan to work with the Content Productions Core Unit to create high-quality educational materials that are visually inviting and easy for newer users to engage with.

 #### Quality Assurance